Help Us Meet the Methow’s Growing Long-Term Care Needs

 The Most Vulnerable

 High-quality elder care is very expensive.
 Many long-time Valley residents have spent their lives working, growing families and contributing to our community.
 Yet many lack the resources to sustain the last years of their lives in a healthy, safe environment, causing many to live in unsafe living conditions without adequate care at the end of their days.
 Everyone deserves to live the last chapter of their lives feeling cared for and respected, regardless of their financial resources.
+We need your help to do as much as we can, for as many as possible.

 Offering a community space for enhanced caregiver training and development at Jamie’s Place enriches the pool of caregivers available to care for elders aging at home.